 First is how bring together all reflexologists!

 Second is how we talk to lawmakers in our countries and in the EU.
 We need to support the strongest position we can get, without changing reflexology, to something that it is not.

 Third is to respect and attract the public to reflexology.

 And finally we need to find the best balance on how to address the medical world and the scientific community in general.

-This might sound a bit less hard when we go to it one at a time but first let’s look at our definition
+This might sound a bit less hard when we go to it, one at a time.
+But first let’s look at how our defining reflexology is.

 We have heard many words defining what reflexology is.
 An art, a science, a treatment, a medicine, a practice… and many other words that do not translate well.
 I have chosen the word method because it can include all the other words and not oppose any of them.

 It is not my favorite word, but it is a word that almost all of us can get behind.

 Then comes the question of reflexology and where it is applied.
 I personally do believe that just hands and feet are enough for the definition.
 And It is where 99% of the research is done, it is where we all start with, and too many of us work just there.

 But it is not a uniting way to talk about reflexology.
 We NEED the word “mainly” to include all reflexologists in our definition.
 And without reflexologists united behind the common definition, it will not be a real definition.